 The C-section is rapidly increasing in many developed and developing countries (Farmer et al., 2003; Gomes, Silva, Bettiol, & Barbieri, 1999).
-In recent years as a major surgery related to immediate risk of maternal and childbirth and may be important for pregnancy and long-term effects on child.
-C-section is rapidly increasing in many developed and developing countries.
-More than half of women voluntarily undergo C-section (Danforth & Gibbs, 2008).
+In recent years as any major surgery related to immediate risk of maternal and childbirth and may be important for pregnancy and long-term effects on the child health.
+C-section is increasing significantly as evident more than half of women voluntarily undergo C-section (Danforth & Gibbs, 2008).
 This choice is influenced by several factors, including ways to prevent labor pain, it is safer, healthier than vaginal delivery (Tatar, Günalp, Somunoglu, & Demirol, 2000), fear of vaginal delivery (Latifnejad-Roudsari, Zakerihamidi, Merghati-Khoei, & Kazemnejad, 2014), incorrect cultural assumptions about C-Section delivery (Aziken, Omo-Aghoja, & Okonofua, 2007), and closure of the uterine tubes (Kasai, Nomura, Benute, de Lucia, & Zugaib, 2010).
-In contrast, most women prefer natural birth due to personal beliefs, cultural customs and values (Latifnejad-Roudsari et al., 2014), faster recovery after delivery (Kasai et al., 2010), economic problems (Zakerihamidi, Roudsari, Khoei, & Kazemnejad, 2014), lack of concern about the safety of mother and baby and fear of anesthesia (Black, Kaye, & Jick, 2005).
+In contrast, most women prefer natural birth due to personal beliefs, cultural customs and values (Latifnejad-Roudsari et al., 2014), faster recovery after delivery (Kasai et al., 2010), financial shortage (Zakerihamidi, Roudsari, Khoei, & Kazemnejad, 2014), lack of anxiety about the safety of mother and baby and fear of anesthesia (Black, Kaye, & Jick, 2005).

 A trend analysis based on data from 121 countries reported that, from 1990 to 2014, the average C-section rates increased by 12.4% and it annually increased by 4.4% (Betrán et al., 2016).
-A 2004-2008 world health organization (WHO) survey recorded an average global rate of C-section was 25.7% in which 27.3% in Asia, 29.2% in Latin America and 19.0% in Europe (Lumbiganon et al., 2010; Villar et al., 2006).
-As stated by WHO, there is no justification for any region to have a caesarean rate higher than 10 -15%, which weighs a serious reason for worry in most of the countries worldwide (Rahman, Shariff, Shafie, Saaid, & Tahir, 2015).
-In Bangladesh, the C-section (either clinically necessary or unnecessary) rate increased from 3.5% in 2004 to 23% in 2014 (Khan, Islam, Shariff, Alam, & Rahman, 2017).
+A 2004-2008 world health organization (WHO) survey recorded an average global rate of C-section was 25.7% in which 27.3% in Asia, 29.2% in Latin America, and 19.0% in Europe (Lumbiganon et al., 2010; Villar et al., 2006).
+As stated by WHO, there is no justification for any region to have a cesarean rate higher than 10 -15%, which weighs a serious reason for worry in most of the countries worldwide (Rahman, Shariff, Shafie, Saaid, & Tahir, 2015).
+In Bangladesh, the C-section rate increased from 3.5% in 2004 to 23% in 2014 (Khan, Islam, Shariff, Alam, & Rahman, 2017).

-Women experiencing the C-section delivery without a clear intimation for the process have a risk of major morbidityincluding cardiac arrest, hysterectomy, puerperal infection, thromboembolism, wound hematoma, anesthetics complications than those undergoing planned vaginal delivery (Yuan et al., 2016).
-Besides, babies born in C-section are at risk of developing asthma, type 1 diabetes, allergic diseases (Ajslev, Andersen, Gamborg, Sørensen, & Jess, 2011; Darmasseelane, Hyde, Santhakumaran, Gale, & Modi, 2014), crohn's disease (Yuan et al., 2016), immune deficiencies, and leukemia and so on.
+There are several risks associated with the C-section for women and those risk of health conditions including cardiac arrest, hysterectomy, puerperal infection, thromboembolism, wound hematoma, anesthetics complications.
+(Yuan et al., 2016).
+In addition, babies born in C-section are at risk of developing asthma, type 1 diabetes, allergic diseases (Ajslev, Andersen, Gamborg, Sørensen, & Jess, 2011; Darmasseelane, Hyde, Santhakumaran, Gale, & Modi, 2014), Crohn's disease (Yuan et al., 2016), immune deficiencies, and leukemia.
 A study was conducted to examine the distribution of C-section and its correlates in the northern part of Bangladesh (Rahman et al., 2015).
-Rahman et al showed that previous C-section, prolonged labor, higher education level, mother age of 25 years or lower order of birth, baby length greater than 45 cm, and unbalanced diet were some factors that were significantly correlated with C-section.
-Another study found that higher age of mother, lower birth order, higher education of parents, higher socioeconomic status, poor maternal history, and adoption of three or more ANCs were significantly associate with C-section delivery (Begum et al., 2017).
+Rahman and colleagues showed that previous C-section, prolonged labor, higher maternal education level, mother age of 25 years or more, the lower order of birth, baby length greater than 45 cm, and unbalanced diet were some factors that were significantly correlated with C-section.
+Another study found that higher the age of mother, lower birth order, higher education of parents, higher socioeconomic status, poor maternal history, and adoption of three or more antenatal cares? were significantly associated with C-section delivery (Begum et al., 2017).